The New School Overview

 The New School is a private not-for-profit institution situated in New York, New York.
 The city atmosphere of New York makes it a great place for students who enjoy having lots of educational and entertainment options.

 What Is The New School Known For?

-- Students at New School University may have an easier time interacting with their teachers since the student to faculty ratio at the school is 10 to 1.
+- New School University has an impressive student to faculty ratio of 9 to 1.

 The New School Rankings

 Our rankings are based on an outcomes-based approach rather than subjective ones used by other media outlets.
 As such, we utilize data from the Integrated Postsecondary Education Data System (IPEDS) and the College Scorecard, among other sources.
 Visit our rankings and methodology section to learn more.

 New School University has been awarded the following overall awards by our latest rankings.